 Careful applications of the science of geochronology, the determination of the ages of rocks, in the past 30 years affirm that the Acasta gneiss outcrops include rocks as old as 4000-4030 Ma.
 Bowring et al. (1989) analysed the isotopes of lead and uranium in zircon crystals from the region, using an ion microprobe, a mass spectrometer capable of high spatial resolution, to examine the chemistry of individual crystals, and of growth bands (rather like tree rings) within individual crystals.
 The rock samples had crystallized as tonalite or granite, igneous rocks that might not hold the imagination of non-specialists for very long.
 The mineralogy of early Archean rocks is summarized by Papineau (2010).
 Within these igneous rocks, now metamorphosed, recrystallized and deformed into gneiss, zircon crystals indicated that the original magmas had crystallized some 3962 Ma.
 Further studies on the uranium-lead, samarium-neodymium and lutetium-hafnium isotope systems added further detail to the story (Bowring and Housh, 1995; Amelin et al., 1999; Sano et al., 1999; Amelin et al., 2000; Patchett and Samson, 2005).
 Zircons as old 4030 Ma were found (Stern and Bleeker, 1998) and data hint at rocks as old as 4060 Ma (Bowring and Williams, 1999).The Big Picture

 Table 1 indicates the span of some of the isotopically-determined ages of some of the oldest rock, crystal and meteorite samples, as well as the rise of "modern" life.
 Earth has a long history!
 Source: MINLIB database and references therein.
 Note that there are many primitive meteorites that "set the clock" for the formation of the solar system, including Sun, planets, asteroids and comets.
 Dating to the late 1970s, there are some reports of apparent ages that predate the solar system.
 It is to be expected that such dates may, in principle, be possible, since there are about a dozen species of minerals found as presolar grains in meteorites.
 These quaintly-termed ur-minerals, such as diamond, graphite, corundum, moissanite (silicon carbide), forsterite and enstatite condensed in the atmospheres of large stars that predated the Sun, and thus ARE older than our solar system, though they tend to be tiny, and not amenable to direct dating.
-Starting from a simple menu of elements, planetary evolution has led to ever-larger numbers of minerals (Hazen, 2015; Hazen et al., 2015), of which we have to date (late 2018) some 5,400 individual species that are considered valid (clearly and uniquely identified)!
+Starting from a simple menu of elements, planetary evolution has led to ever-larger numbers of minerals (Hazen, 2015; Hazen et al., 2015), of which we have to date (2022) approaching 6,000 individual species that are considered valid (clearly and uniquely identified)!
 At this time, the oldest terrestrial material we can recognize is discrete crystals of minerals such as zircon, that preserve isotope systems storing chronological data.

 A recent study of presolar grains in carbonaceous chondrites focused on several dozen (relatively) large SiC (moissanite) grains extracted from the Murchison CM2 meteorite.
 A "large" grain is 10 microns (0.01 mm) in diameter: an exceptional example might reach 30-60 microns.
 This brings to mind those 1970s studies of grains in the Allende meteorite, which apparently were not replicated.
 The new study (Heck et al., 2020) builds on decades of astrophysical research and modeling of interstellar dust.
 The lifetime of interstellar dust is thought to generally be <300 Ma, following its genesis by condensation upon cooling in the outermost atmosphere of a parent star.
 Cosmic ray exposure age dating using neon isotopes suggests that most of the SiC grains were formed 0-300 Ma before the formation of the solar system, consistent with the models for dust survival.
 However, some of the larger grains might be as much as 3100 Ma older than the accretion of the Murchison meteorite, dating their formation around the parent star to as long ago as 7600 Ma.
 This would be, by far, the oldest material recognized in our global museum collections.